South Reading Branch Railroad: Current status

-In the 1950s, the abandoned right-of-way became part of Massachusetts Route 128/Interstate 95 in the Montrose section of Wakefield.
-In 1965, the first two miles of the line were rebuilt between Peabody and South Peabody to service a new industrial park and freight service is now operated on this line by Pan Am Railways.
+In the 1950s, part of the abandoned right-of-way became part of Massachusetts Route 128/Interstate 95 in the Montrose section of Wakefield.
+In 1965, the first two miles of the line were rebuilt between Peabody and South Peabody to service a new industrial park.
+Freight service was recently suspended due to closing of factory in Peabody, which was the branch's only customer.
+CSX Transportation has freight rights on this line.
 Portions of the right-of-way in Lynnfield and Wakefield are still traceable.